shionhonda/hippocampus-garden/content/blog/sushigan/index.md

     --num-train-steps 200000
 ```

-Check out the repository for more detailed instructions.
+Check out the repository for detailed instructions.

 Here are some notes about what I did particularly for generating sushi images.
 - I collected 250 sushi images with [sushiscraper](https://github.com/harupy/sushicraper/pull/1).
-- I resized all images to 256x256, and painted the background black.
+- I resized all images to 256x256 and painted the background black.
 - I found the cutout augmentation leads to undesirable artifacts (see below), so I set `--aug-types [translation]` when training.

 ![](2020-12-19-17-46-24.png)